timeworn/feathers-giveth-v1/README.md

 ## Usage

-Each of these services are available via rest or websocket:
+Each of these services are available via rest or websockets:

 ```
 campaigns